Salah Zulfikar: 1962–1975: Salah Zulfikar Films

 Salah Zulfikar Films produced three films in the first year of operations.
-The newly born company's first venture was Ezz El-Dine Zulficar's Appointment at the Tower (Maww'ed Fil-Borg) (1962) including Salah Zulfikar and Soad Hosny and Fouad El-Mohandes in the leading roles.
-His next venture was Niazi Mostafa's I am the fugitive (Ana El Hareb) (1962) starring Farid Shawqi, followed by Letter from an Unknown Woman (Resala min Imra'a Maghoola) (1962) of Salah Abu Seif, starring Lobna Abdel Aziz and Farid Al-Atrash.
+The newly born company's first venture was Ezz El-Dine Zulficar's A Date at the Tower (1962) including Salah Zulfikar and Soad Hosny and Fouad el-Mohandes in the leading roles.
+His next venture was Niazi Mostafa's I am the fugitive (1962) starring Farid Shawqi, followed by Letter from an Unknown Woman (1962) of Salah Abu Seif, starring Lobna Abdel Aziz and Farid al-Atrash.
 All of which achieved box office success.

-Four years later, Salah Zulfikar Films produced his box office hit; My Wife, the Director General (Mirati Modeer Aam) (1966) directed by Fatin Abdel Wahab.
-It film did justice to the main female character and allowed her to be a director over men.
+Four years later, Salah Zulfikar Films produced the 1966 film; My Wife, the Director General directed by Fatin Abdel Wahab.
+The film did justice to the main female character and allowed her to be a director over men.
 The film was a commercial and critical success for Zulfikar as an actor and producer, and turned out to be a cinematic classic.
-Zulfikar won the Egypt's best film producer award for 1966.
+He won the Egypt's best film producer award for 1966.
 The film won the best film award from the Egyptian Catholic Center for Cinema, and was later listed in the Top 100 Egyptian films.
-Another 1966 box-office hit was Zulfikar's Three Thieves or (3 Losoos), the film tells three separate stories of three thieves waiting for a ruling from the judge, a role that was played by Yehia Chahine.
+Another 1966 box-office hit was Zulfikar's Three Thieves, the film tells three separate stories of three thieves waiting for a ruling from the judge, a role that was played by Yehia Chahine.
 Each story is describing the reasons why every character turned out to be a thief.
-And the three stories were written by Ihsan Abdel Quddous, and directed by three different filmmakers; "The gold Thief" (Sareq Al Dahab) by Fatin Abdel Wahab, "The bus thief" (Sareq Al-Autobus) by Hassan El-Imam, and "His aunt’s thief" (Sareq Ameto) by Kamal El Sheikh.
-Zulfikar starred in a "The gold Thief" alongside Hind Rostom.

-In 1969, Salah Zulfikar Films produced A Taste of Fear (Shey min El Khouf) starring Shadia and directed by Hussein Kamal, and it caused an uproar in Egypt at the time.
+And the three stories were written by Ihsan Abdel Quddous, and directed by three different filmmakers; "Sareq Al Dahab" by Fatin Abdel Wahab, "Sareq Al-Autobus" by Hassan El-Imam, and "Sareq Ameto" by Kamal El Sheikh.
+Zulfikar starred in a "Sareq Al Dahab" alongside Hind Rostom.
+In 1969, Salah Zulfikar Films produced A Taste of Fear starring Shadia and directed by Hussein Kamal, and it caused an uproar in Egypt at the time.
 The film was banned at first.
 But when Zulfikar took the film and watched it with the President Gamal Abdel Nasser, who watched the film for another time, he finally allowed its release in theatres.
 The award-winning film achieved financial and critical success in Egypt and the Middle East and was later listed in the Top 100 Egyptian films.
-In Lebanon, Zulfikar produced A Journey of Suffering (Rihlat Azab) (1972), a stylized horror melodrama directed by Lebanese film director Reda Meissar.
-Cast included Nahed Sherif, Tawfik El-Deken, and actors from Egypt, Syria and Lebanon.
-The film was mostly released in Syrian and Lebanese theaters, but was released as well in Egypt, and made financially good numbers.
-In 1973, he was the executive producer of a short film named The Death Song (Oghneyat El Moot) starring Faten Hamama and directed by Henry Barakat.
-The film discussed the issue of revenge in Upper Egypt and its consequences on the Egyptian people.